 In the 2019-20 season Mr. Gotcher is scheduled to appear in concert with the Gerda Lissner Foundation, Yavapai Symphony Association, and the York Symphony.
 Operatic engagements include the title role in Il Trovatore with Opera San Jose and Madison Opera, Gustavo III in Un ballo in maschera with the Academy of Vocal Arts, and Rodolfo in La bohème with Wolf Trap Opera.
 Unfortunately, due to the threat of Covid-19, performances of Un ballo in maschera, La bohème, and Madison Opera's Il trovatore have been canceled.

-Tenor Mackenzie Gotcher is a resident artist at the Academy of Vocal Arts in Philadelphia, PA.
-Mr. Gotcher won the top prize in the biennial Young Patronesses of the Opera and Florida Grand Opera voice competition in 2017, and is also a 2016 grant recipient from the Career Bridges Foundation.
+Mr. Gotcher won the Mid-Atlantic district of the Metropolitan Opera Competition in 2018 as well as scholarship from the Mario Lanza Institute.
+He won the top prize in the biennial Young Patronesses of the Opera and Florida Grand Opera competition in 2017, and is a grant recipient from the Career Bridges Foundation.

 Gotcher is an alumnus of the Wolf Trap Opera Filene Artist Program, the Santa Fe Apprentice Program, and Sarasota Opera where he was awarded the Silver Award for Apprentice Artists.